m-pereira/macrocharts/README.md

 ## Example

-This is a basic example which shows you how create a chart for IS-LM :
+This is a basic example which shows you how create a shiny app for
+IS-LM:

 ``` example
 ## load the package